-The Supports Coordinator is responsible for developing the service plan in collaboration with the planning team.
-The participant and representative (if applicable) will lead the person-centered planning process with the support provided by the Supports Coordinator as described in Appendix D-1-c.
+The Supports Coordinator is responsible for developing the ISP in collaboration with the planning team.
+The participant and representative (if applicable) will lead the person-centered planning process with the support provided by the SC as described in Appendix D-1-c.

-The initial service plan is developed when a participant enrolls in the waiver and is updated annually thereafter during the Annual Review Plan process.
-In addition, the service plan can be revised at any time if needed in response to changing needs, goals or choices of the participant.
-The Supports Coordinator is responsible for developing service plans by performing the following activities in accordance with the specific requirements and timeframes established by ODP:
+The initial ISP is developed when a participant enrolls in the waiver and is updated annually thereafter during the Annual Review Plan process.
+In addition, the ISP can be revised at any time if needed in response to changing needs, goals or choices of the participant.
+The Supports Coordinator is responsible for developing ISPs by performing the following activities in accordance with the specific requirements and timeframes established by ODP:

-A Supports Coordinator shall complete the following activities when developing an initial service plan:
+A supports coordinator shall complete the following activities when developing an initial ISP:

-- (1) Coordinate information gathering and assessment activities which include the administration of required assessments prior to the initial service plan meeting. - (2) Within 20 days of selection of the Supports Coordination Organization, collaborate with the participant and persons designated by the participant to determine a date, time and location for the initial service plan meeting that is convenient for the participant. - (3) Distribute invitations to service plan team members prior to the initial service plan meeting. - (4) Facilitate the service plan meeting. - (5) Obtain agreement with the service plan and signatures documenting agreement from the participant, persons designated by the participant, and providers responsible for the plan's implementation. - (6) Submit the service plan to ODP for approval and authorization within 45 calendar days of selection of a Supports Coordination Organization.
-This timeframe may be extended for circumstances beyond the Support Coordinator's control with prior approval from ODP. - (7) If ODP requests revisions of the service plan, resubmit the amended service plan for approval and authorization within 7 days of the date ODP requested that the service plan be revised. - (8) Distribute the service plan to the service plan team members, including the participant and representative (if applicable), who do not have access to HCSIS within 14 days of its approval and authorization, in a manner chosen by the team member.
+- (1) Coordinate information gathering and assessment activities which include the administration of required assessments prior to the initial ISP meeting. - (2) Within 20 days of selection of the Supports Coordination Organization, collaborate with the participant and persons designated by the participant to determine a date, time and location for the initial ISP meeting that is convenient for the participant. - (3) Distribute invitations to ISP team members prior to the initial ISP meeting. - (4) Facilitate the ISP meeting. - (5) Obtain agreement with the ISP and signatures documenting agreement from the participant, persons designated by the participant, and providers responsible for the plan's implementation. - (6) Submit the ISP to ODP for approval and authorization within 45 calendar days of selection of a Supports Coordination Organization.
+This timeframe may be extended for circumstances beyond the Support Coordinator's control with prior approval from ODP. - (7) If ODP requests revisions of the ISP, resubmit the amended ISP for approval and authorization within 7 days of the date ODP requested that the ISP be revised. - (8) Distribute the ISP to the ISP team members, including the participant and representative (if applicable), who do not have access to HCSIS within 14 days of its approval and authorization, in a manner chosen by the team member.

-The Supports Coordinator shall complete the following activities as needed during the comprehensive annual review of the service plan according to the following timelines:
+The Supports Coordinator shall complete the following activities as needed during the comprehensive annual review of the ISP according to the following timelines:

-- (1) Coordinate information gathering and assessment activities which includes the administration of assessments - (2) Collaborate with the participant and persons designated by the participant to coordinate a date, time and location for the annual review service plan meeting that is convenient for the participant. - (3) Distribute invitations to service plan team members before the annual review service plan meeting. - (4) Facilitate the service plan meeting. - (5) Obtain signatures from the participant, persons designated by the participant, and providers responsible for the plan's implementation to document their agreement with the service plan. - (6) Submit the service plan to ODP for approval and authorization - (7) If ODP requests revision of the service plan, resubmit the amended service plan for approval and authorization within 7 days of the date ODP requested that the service plan be revised. - (8) Distribute the service plan to the service plan team members, including the participant and representative (if applicable), who do not have access to HCSIS, within 14 days of its approval and in a manner chosen by the team member.
+- (1) Coordinate information gathering and assessment activities which includes the administration of assessments - (2) Collaborate with the participant and persons designated by the participant to coordinate a date, time and location for the annual review ISP meeting that is convenient for the participant. - (3) Distribute invitations to ISP team members before the annual review ISP meeting. - (4) Facilitate the ISP meeting. - (5) Obtain signatures from the participant, persons designated by the participant, and providers responsible for the plan's implementation to document their agreement with the ISP. - (6) Submit the ISP to ODP for approval and authorization - (7) If ODP requests revision of the ISP, resubmit the amended ISP for approval and authorization - (8) Distribute the ISP to the ISP team members, including the participant and representative (if applicable), who do not have access to HCSIS, in a manner chosen by the team member.

-The Supports Coordinator shall complete the following activities when a service plan needs to be revised at a time other than the annual review:
+The Supports Coordinator shall complete the following activities when an ISP needs to be revised at a time other than the annual review:

-- (1) Convene a service plan team meeting within 10 days of a crisis event or convene a service plan team meeting when there is a change in a participant's individual's needs. - (2) For all service plan updates that change the amount and frequency of a HCBS, the Supports Coordinator shall communicate with the participant, or reconvene the service plam team, to discuss needed changes and revise the service plan.
+- (1) Convene an ISP team meeting within 10 days of a crisis event or convene an ISP team meeting when there is a change in a participant's individual's needs. - (2) For all ISP updates that change the amount and frequency of a HCBS, the Supports Coordinator shall communicate with the participant, or reconvene the ISP team, to discuss needed changes and revise the ISP.